vegaprotocol/specs/protocol/0090-SAMM-spot_automated_market_maker.md

   - **Commitment Base**: This is the initial volume of base token to transfer into the sub account for use in market making.
 If this amount is not currently available in the main account's general account the transaction will fail.
 If specified, the amount of quote token to transfer is implied from current market conditions
   - **Commitment Quote**: This is the initial volume of quote token to transfer into the sub account for use in market making.
 If this amount is not currently available in the main account's general account the transaction will fail.
 If specified, the amount of base token to transfer is implied from current market conditions.

 Additionally, as all commitments require some processing overhead on the core, there should be a network parameter `market.amm.minCommitmentQuantum` which defines a minimum quantum for commitment.
-Any `create` or `amend` transaction where `commitment / asset quantum < market.amm.minCommitmentQuantum` should be rejected.
+Any `create` or `amend` transaction where `quote commitment / quote asset quantum + base commitment / base asset quantum < market.amm.minCommitmentQuantum` should be rejected.

 ### Creation/Amendment Process